Chenyu-Wang567/All-Angles-Bench/README.md

 ## 🏆 [**Evaluation on All-Angles Bench:**](/VLMEvalkit/)
-You can evaluate our All-Angles Bench benchmark using our extended VLMEvalKit platform.
+You can evaluate our All-Angles Bench using our extended VLMEvalKit platform.
 Full setup instructions and evaluation scripts are provided in our repository.

 ## Contact